ncase/anxiety/scenes/act1.md

 # act1f_killer

+`Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.whitebread}}
-b: They'll trap you in a well and then force-feed you white bread to fatten you up so they can wear your stretched-out skin like a swimsuit!
+b: They'll trap you in a well and force-feed you white bread to fatten you up so they can wear your skin like a swimsuit!
 {{/if}}

 {{if _.seppuku}}
-b: They'll bludgeon you with a textbook then slice your abdomen open and say "see this is what you get for not studying, SEPUKKU'D"
+b: They'll bludgeon you with a textbook then slice your abdomen open and say "this is what you get for not studying, SEPUKKU'D"
 {{/if}}

 {{if !_.whitebread && !_.seppuku}}